U-ram Choe: Biography

 Choe was born in Seoul, South Korea.
 His parents were artists.
 His grandfather was a car engineer who worked on the first car developed in Korea.
 From a young age, Choe was fascinated with machines and science.
 Growing up during the Cold War and also watching many science fiction television programs, Choe aspired as a child to build robots that could protect his family.
 However, he ultimately followed his parents' wishes by attending art school.

 Choe attended Chung-ang University in Seoul, where he earned B.F.A. in 1992 and M.F.A. in 1999.
 In his third year of undergraduate studies, a course taught by the artist Geum Nuri introduced him to kinetic sculpture.
 Also during his studies at Chung-ang, Choe began to experiment with integrating motorized elements in his sculptures.
 After graduating, Choe gained work experience in robotics at a commercial company named Microrobot.

 Notable Artworks

 Self Portrait (1977)

-At the age of seven, Choe created a self portrait with the hep of his father; it showed a pair of robots, one of an anthropomorphic form and the other shaped like a fish.
+At the age of seven, Choe created a self portrait with the help of his father; it showed a pair of robots, one of an anthropomorphic form and the other shaped like a fish.
 Rendered in oil and charcoal, the robots do not have external features; instead their forms' outlines encase systems of machine-like parts.
 In 2012, Choe revisited this work by creating a sculptural version.
 It featured a robot form with similarly outstretched arms, surrounded by an array of tools and planning drawings.